andreasv15/ironhack-space/README.md

 # Main Functionalities
 - If the Ironship shoot the obstacle, add 5 points.
-- If the Ironship shoot the obstacle and the obstacle reaches the goal, lose 10 points.
+- If the Ironship don´t shoot the obstacle and the obstacle reaches the goal, lose 10 points.
 - If the score is less than 0 points, the game ends.
 - If the obstacle collides with the Ironship, no points are deducted, but the game ends.
 - Every 20 points scored, the speed of obstacle increases.